SpideySpidery/doc.spidersmp.mc/docs/index.md

 Spawners can be collected using Silk Touch Pickaxes.

-There are also secret spawn egg recipes you have to try and discover your self!
+There are also secret spawn egg recipes you have to try and discover yourself!

 ## Support